sherryduong93/Anime_Recommender/README.md

 **Spot-Check Results:**
 <br>Upon spot-checking a few familiar anime, the recommendations from other users consist of some anime that is not so well know.
 When I searched a description of that anime, it seemed to match very well with the anime searched.
 I will definitely be testing out some of these recommendations to find my next anime!

-## Flask App: Find Your Next Anime!
+## Flask App: Your Anime Match Maker!
 <br>Recommender Page:
 ![image](images/flask_search.png)

+* On the Recommeder page, you can view the most popular anime, or filter to the most popular anime for specific genre.
+* If you already have an anime that you enjoyed in the past, you can locate the anime_id with the search page, or paste the anime_id into the form to get recommendations.
+* On the recommendations page (below) you will receive 20 recommendations based on similarity to the specified anime, and 20 recommendations based on other user preferences.

 <br>**Spot-Checking Some Results - Maid Sama:**
 <br><img src="images/Recs_MaidSama.png" width="425"/> <img src="images/myanimelist_recs_Maid.png" width="425"/>
 <br>**Spot-Check: Hunter x Hunter**
 <br><img src="images/flask_Hunter.png" width="425"/> <img src="images/MAL_Hunter.png" width="425"/>
-<br>The Content Based Recommender is recommending similar items to MyAnimeList for both anime.
+* The Content Based Recommender is recommending similar items to MyAnimeList for both anime.
-<br>For recommendations from other users, I suspect some hidden gems in this list!
+* For recommendations from other users, I suspect some hidden gems in this list!

 ## Conclusion, Caveats and Next Steps
 * Recommender system performance is notoriously hard to quantify.